kabarton62/cybersec-tools-II/web_application/exercise.md

 /** The database collate type.
 Don't change this if in doubt. */ define( 'DB_COLLATE', '' );
 ```
-## Move the web application to a subdirectory in the webroot.
+## Challenge 5: Move the web application to a subdirectory in the webroot.
 Last, move all content from wordpress/ to /var/www/html/wordpress/.
 Technically, we could deploy the application in the webroot itself, but moving the application to another directory will help understand how a single web server could host multiple websites or applications.
 ```
 sudo mv wordpress/ /var/www/html/wordpress sudo chown -R www-data:www-data /var/www/html/wordpress
 ls -lR /var/www/html
 ```
-## Set-up the WordPress site
+## Challenge 6: Set-up the WordPress site
 Now, let's use a GUI-based browser to set-up WordPress.
 To do so, we need to either install a VPN or configure our GCP firewall to allow access to http from a trusted source.
 Ticket-Booking 1.4 is vulnerable. **DO NOT ALLOW HTTP ACCESS TO THE WORLD **.

 ### Prepare the GCP firewall